Platform The IWE Sectors Resources How It Works About Book a call

 What it delivers: the environmental controls that reduce ongoing risk.
 This is the block most employers skip because it's hardest.

-Example interventions: workload review triggers when thresholds are sustained, flexible working pilots, role redesign protocols, rotation policies.
+Example interventions: workload reviews prompted when pressure stays high, flexible working pilots, role redesign, rotation policies.

 Block 03 · Manager mental health capability